Skip to primary navigation Skip to content Skip to footer

 We look forward to seeing you on the narrow gauge!

-Star Party Protocol
+Star Party (and Lunar Viewing) Protocol

 Passengers on the Sheepscot Stargazing Special are asked to only use red flashlights (no white lights or cell phones), take no flash photography, ask before touching a telescope, wear warm clothing, and please leave all pets at home.
 Red flashlights will be provided to passengers, but please turn them off while riding the train (red always indicates a “stop” signal on a railroad!)
 Bring your questions to ask the astronomers from the Central Maine Astronomical Society, who will be happy to describe what you will see and some of the science behind it.